MorVo1/imvuck/README.md

 ## How to use it?
 You need to follow these easy steps.

-First, put those commands into your terminal:
+First, put these commands into your terminal:

 ```
 $ git clone https://github.com/morvo1/imvuck/